 In some very specific cases, this base is made with the same tooth tissue, in this case being called a natural stump.

-Specifically for the case of crowns on implants, the basic concept does not exist as such, in this case what is used are a series of accessories that are screwed to the implant and that serve as crown support.
+Specifically for the case of implant crowns, the basic concept does not exist as such, in this case what is used are a series of accessories that are screwed to the implant and that serve as crown support.

 Impression taking